Thomas Moore-Lane

-Thomas Moore-Lane (22 January 1797 – 26 September 1844) was born in Co.
-Wexford, Ireland and was son of Robert Moore-Lane of Lansboro, and Emily Gordon.
+Thomas Moore-Lane (22 January 1797 – 26 September 1844) was born in County Wexford, Ireland and was son of Robert Moore-Lane of Lansboro, and Emily Gordon.
 His surname has also been recorded as Moore Lane.

 Career

 Thomas Moore-Lane (F.R.C.S), was known as an oculist and surgeon and became a physician to the Nawab.
 He was also the private secretary to the Marquis of Tweedale, Sir Edward Gambier, Governor of Fort St. George.

 He was a member of the Royal College of Surgeons in 1820, an Assistant Surgeon on 19 January 1822 and a Surgeon on 13 November 1833.
 He became a Fellow of the Royal College of Surgeons in 1844.

 He was the 2nd Superintendent of the Madras Eye Infirmary for a period of 20 years (1824–1844), following the 1st Superintendent and founder, Dr. R. Richardson.

 A quote from his obituary in the Madras Athenenaeum, 28 September 1844 describes his nature and work ethic as being:

 Upright, conscientious, and faithful, he never willingly neglected a duty, and in the prosecution of his career to the very last, if he could not give pleasure, he knew how to lessen the intensity of the feelings allied to disappointment and "hope deferred."
 The soundness of his judgment on all matters in which he was called to give an opinion, will be generally admitted; and the temper and tone that ran through the whole of his conduct, if it did not, most certainly ought, to have endeared him to all.